-As partner share many health behaviors and health conditions in late life, scientists were keen to know whether spouses’ cognitive impairment and depressive symptoms were also related.
+As partners share many health behaviors and health conditions in late life, scientists were keen to know whether spouses’ cognitive impairment and depressive symptoms were also related.

-It ought to be noticed the quality of the relationship between life partners’ depressive symptoms and cognitive decline were moderately small in this investigation.
-For one standard deviation change in depressive indications, the partner’s cognitive impairment symptoms score expanded 0.20 points.
+It ought to be noticed the quality of the relationship between life partners’ depressive symptoms and cognitive decline was moderately small in this investigation.
+For one standard deviation change in depressive indications, the partner’s cognitive impairment symptoms score expanded by 0.20 points.

 “Although we know that spouses’ mental and cognitive health is related from this study, our next step is to uncover specific behaviors that may account for these spousal influences.
 These findings suggest that not only is it important to monitor, prevent, and treat mental and cognitive health problems in individuals but also their close relationship partners.”

 Other co-authors of this study include Margaret Doyle, Peter H. Van Ness, Richard Schulz, Richard A. Marottoli, Kira Birditt, Brooke C. Feeney, and Yale School of Public Health Professor Trace Kershaw.